alliedtelesis/py-networking/srcdoc/file.rst

 File Feature
 ************
-File feature permits to copy and delete files.
-Files can be copied from the host on which PN is running to the device and vice versa.
-Instead only files on the device can be deleted.
+File feature manages files on the device.

 Operations
 ----------